advancedresearch/the_century_of_satire/README.md

 Values of an Aionic Life changed, such as love, belief and knowledge.
 Most Early Christians believed in sacred or secret knowledge as a way to salvation.
-When this emphasis on sacred or secret knowledge vanished, since the entire Roman empire used the same religion, people were simply asked to trust the leaders without asking questions and obey without hesitance.
+When this emphasis on sacred or secret knowledge vanished, since the entire Roman empire used the same religion, people were simply told to trust the leaders without asking questions and obey without hesitance.

 This dynamics in theology over time allows Early Christianity to originate with a Seshatic language bias, where making errors, playing games and having fun is more common.